fengjnw/fengjnw/README.md

 ## Jinwei Feng

 BSc Computer Science student at Goldsmiths, University of London
-Pursuing the MITx MicroMasters in Data Science
+Pursuing the MITx MicroMasters in Statistics and Data Science

 Currently exploring: theoretical computer science, cryptography, algorithms, and physics